Paul has been passionate about preparing, cooking, and eating healthy food for over 30 years. Born in the UK, he now lives in Florida.

 No kitchen appliance is perfect, and if you've not been put off by the potential downsides, here is my suggestion for an air fryer that provides excellent value for money.

 The Innsky air fryer is one of my favorite appliances.
 I used one in my home for a number of years before giving it to my daughter when she went to college.
 The fryer's still going strong and is as good now as when I bought it.

 It's great for making healthy snacks and meals, whatever the time of day, and the fast cooking speeds make it particularly useful for people with a busy life.

-While it's not the cheapest machine out there (it cost me just under $90), it provides everything that most people would want from a fryer and is very straightforward to use.
+While it's not the cheapest machine out there (I paid just under $90 for mine), it provides everything that most people would want from a fryer and is very straightforward to use.

 © 2022 Paul Goodman